L3MON4D3/LuaSnip/DOC.md

 # RESTORENODE

 This node can store and restore a snippetNode that was modified (changed choices, inserted text) by the user.
-It's usage is best demonstrated by an
+Its usage is best demonstrated by an
 example:

 ```lua